Skip to content

 Why Civil War Battles Were Fought That Way

-This being the anniversary of Fort Sumter, I thought it useful to blog a bit about a topic near to the heart of The Sword.
 The nature of battles – the typical maneuvers used and paths to victory – changed very little from the time of Alexander to the time of Napoleon.
-Some have gone so… Read More Why Civil War Battles Were Fought That Way
+Some have gone so far as to say that if you put Alexander the Great in a time machine and gave him a command in 1800, he would… Read More Why Civil War Battles Were Fought That Way

 Grant the Relentless Invoked as a Model for Authors